-Stitching in the Stacks (95th)Tuesday, May 03, 2016 at 3:00 PM -- 95th Street Library
+Stitching in the Stacks: Project Linus (95th)Tuesday, December 06, 2016 at 3:00 PM -- 95th Street Library

-3-D Software & Printing For Kids (95th)Tuesday, May 03, 2016 at 4:00 PM -- 95th Street Library
+3-D Software & Printing for Teens (95th)Tuesday, December 06, 2016 at 4:00 PM -- 95th Street Library

 This class is appropriate for adults and students in 8th grade or older and are limited to 12 participants.
-Registrations for these classes are taken at the computer lab desks.
+Registration is taken at the computer lab desks.

 The fee for these classes is: